The VITA Program

 The Volunteer Income Tax Assistance (VITA) program is an Internal Revenue Service (IRS)-sponsored program established more than 40 years ago by the Federal Government.
 The core objective of VITA is to provide underserved communities and low-to-moderate income individuals who cannot afford professional tax preparation services with free tax filing I assistance.

 Each tax season, the VITA program recruits approximately 150 students to work in the program.
 Training for the program occurs during the fall semester with actual tax preparation and serving of clients takes place in the spring semester during the months of January through April.
-The program is an initiative sponsored by York College and by the department of Accounting & Finance.
+The program is an initiative sponsored by York College and by the department of Accounting and Finance.

 For whom do we do tax returns?